Lebanon:Operations of the Islamic Resistance on Thursday, Ju...

 Allah Almighty is Truthful

-- And in retaliation for the "Israeli" artillery shelling and airstrikes on our people and resilient villages, the Islamic Resistance fighters initiated an aerial operation with a swarm of offensive drones on the recently established headquarters of the artillery battalion of the 146th Division, south of “Kabri” settlement, targeting the command places, the positioning of the fire management crews and officers and the artillery positions, scoring direct hits and leaving casualties.
+1. the Islamic Resistance fighters targeted at 14:44 p.m. the newly installed espionage devices on a crane at Hadab Yarin Site with appropriate weapons, scoring direct hits that led to its destruction.

-- The Islamic Resistance fighters targeted at 11:21 a.m. the new technical equipment at the Al-Malikiyya Site with the appropriate weapons, scoring direct hits.
+2. the Islamic Resistance fighters targeted at 15:30 p.m. the espionage devices installed at the newly established center for military collection and reconnaissance crews at the Metula Settlement with a guided missile, scoring direct hits that le d to its destruction.

-- The Islamic Resistance fighters targeted at 11:55 a.m. a gathering of “Israeli” troops at the vicinity of the “Hanita” Site with rocket artillery, scoring direct hits.
+4. the Islamic Resistance fighters targeted at 16:02 p.m.
+Al-Raheb Site with Burkan rockets, scoring direct hits and setting the place ablaze.

-- The Islamic Resistance fighter targeted at 4:56 p.m. a deployment of “Israeli” troops at the vicinity of the “Zar’it” Barracks with a heavy Burkan rocket.
+5. the Islamic Resistance fighters targeted at 17:05 p.m. the Ruwaisat Al-Alam Site in the occupied Lebanese Kfarchouba Hills with rockets, scoring direct hits.

-- And in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes particularly in the villages of Yarin and Tayr Harfa, the Islamic Resistance fighter targeted two buildings used by “Israeli” troops in the “Misgav Am” settlement with the appropriate weapons, scoring direct hits.
+6. the Islamic Resistance fighters targeted at 17:05 p.m. a Merkava tank at the Hadab Yarin Site with anti-tank missiles, scoring a direct hit that led to its destruction and setting it ablaze.

-- The Islamic Resistance fighter targeted at 7:45 p.m. the Al-Ramtha Site in the occupied Lebanese Kfarchouba Hills with rocket artillery, scoring direct hits.
+7. In retaliation to the "Israeli" enemy's attacks on the steadfast villages and safe home, and assassinations in Ghazze [Western Beqaa] and the southern Jbal El-Botm village, the Islamic Resistance fighters launched an aerial operation with a swarm of offensive drones on Filon base [headquarters of the 210th Brigade and its warehouses in the northern area] southeast of the occupied city of Safad.
+The drones accurately targeted the positions and deployments of “Israeli” officers and soldiers, causing confirmed casualties.

 {And victory comes only from Allah – the Almighty, All-Wise.}